Alcaro/bridges/arlib/sandbox/README.txt

 The broker is the main process.
 It will start the child process, then process requests for file access until the child exits.
-It is the most safety-critical component; it must assume all input is hostile, and anything unexpected must be safely rejected (possibly by terminating).
+It is the most safety-critical component; it must assume all input is hostile, and anything unexpected must be safely rejected (possibly by terminating the child, or itself).

 The locker is responsible for dropping privileges, blocking every unnecessary syscall, and otherwise ensuring it can't do anything it shouldn't.
 While also important, the sandbox configuration is